-This summer, like the last, is probably going to be a little different, with more of us at home and lots of us choosing staycations.
+This summer, like the last, has been a little different – with more of us at home and lots of us choosing staycations.

 Weekly water report